Nikhilagarwalgk/React_Notes/README.md

 30. ".dist" stores the minified files.
 Search about it.?
     PARCEL will create the minified file for js, css and keep it in .dist folder

-31. We should put .parcel-cahe in git ignore?why? what things to put in git-ignore?
+31. We should put .parcel-cache in git ignore?why? what things to put in git-ignore?
     -> Anything that is auto-generated in server will be put in git ignore.

 32. why is React fast?